uit-no-old/incoming/README.md

 Usage example
 -------------

-Simple backend code in Python can look like the following.
+Simple backend code in Python (using the simple [Bottle](http://bottlepy.org/) web framework) can look like the following.

 Request an upload ticket from the Incoming!! server like this (using the excellent and simple [Requests](http://python-requests.org) library):